By Jasmeen Wellere, Pullman Scholar.

 Christiana Brimmage explained exactly what that missing component was in her Secrets to Teams presentation: community.
 Having a sense of community within an organization allows their members to have the realization that they are not alone, which can be done by having fun outside of the official business activities and expressing gratitude.
 I plan to bring this information to my organizations and hopefully build cohesively dedicated groups.
 I have already begun utilizing the information I learned during the Career Boot-Camp session by shortening my resume to one page.

 Nicole Thomas hosted the Career Boot-Camp and she taught us about the mindset of a recruiter.
-One of the most striking things that she said was to “ask them [the recruiters] what they are looking for directly” and they will be impressed.
+One of the most striking things that she said was to “ask them what they are looking for directly” and they will be impressed.
 I never thought about doing something like that, but my university does host several career fairs throughout the year so I will be trying out this new tactic.
 Mrs. Thomas’ session had some of the most useful content for me, but I also enjoyed the motivational speakers.

 The Facing Adversity workshop hosted by motivational speaker Gerald Jones was truly inspirational.
 He shared his hardship of disliking his skin color and learning to love himself.
 Mr. Jones told us that we must always affirm ourselves and face adversity head on.
 He explained that we all must deal with our personal hardships in order to advance in the world and avoidance is not an option.
 Hearing this encouraged me to reflect on my life journey and contemplate how to personally improve myself.
 One major way of doing that is to develop a success mantra, as explained by Casey Cornelius (motivational speaker from College for Life).